Living in a suitable home and neighbourhood

 Participants in our Later life in 2015 research told us how much they value the social networks they have built up from living in their communities for many years.

-- We are gathering evidence from front-line workers such as occupational therapists to understand what works for them and their clients, and the challenges they face.
+- We are working with Northumbria University to gather evidence from front-line workers such as occupational therapists to understand what works for them and their clients, and the challenges they face.
 We are also gathering views from people who use home adaptations to understand what changes and improvement they would like to see.
 We will use this insight and evidence to influence local health and care commissioners.

 - The products that make it easier to stay in your own home could be better designed, and better marketed.
 We also plan to engage with consumers, retailers and designers to understand how the current situation can be improved.